-The African American community in Springfield has been celebrating the 4th of August long before it was officially named Park Day.
+The African American community in Springfield has been celebrating the weekend of the 4th of August long before it was officially named Park Day.
 It started as a day of celebration of black’s freedom from slavery in 1865 when they first learned, probably by word of mouth, of the Emancipation Proclamation on August 4.
 The celebrations were held in the area where the blacks had settled which later became Silver Springs Park—or the "black park."

 In 1952, Gerald Brooks, a park supervisor and a school band and orchestra director, and Robert Wendell Duncan, also a park supervisor, started a day of games and sports events in the park where young African Americans, particularly boys, could compete for trophies.
 Blacks from other towns also joined in the competition.
 The games gave them an opportunity to excel and also kept them out of trouble.

 In 1953 Robert Wendell Duncan started the bathing beauty contest.
 Young women were given a chance to participate in a swim suits competition for the title of Miss Silver Springs.
 A panel of judges would select the winner.
 Little Miss and Pre-teen categories were added in later years.

 The picnic in the park was turned into a formal annual event by three clubs made up of native Springfieldians.
 The St. Louis Reunion Club, led by Mrs. Organ Logan, was formed in 1973 and had the first formal picnic that same year.
 The Kansas City Reunion Club was formed in 1977 and the Springfield Reunion Club was formed in 1980.
 Today’s Park Day activities are coordinated by the Springfield Reunion Club.